Conditions help you specify when your automation will trigger.

 - For example: when using a Contact record, you can choose the condition to be a Workflow Type, a Status, or a Custom Contact Field.
 A Task, on the other hand, will pull up categories like "Is Completed", Task Type, or Priority.

-- Determine whether the category should be "equal" or "not equal" to the option chosen in the next drop-down menu.
+- Determine whether the category "is" or "is not" to the option chosen in the next drop-down menu.

 - Specify the Condition further.

 - For example: when using a Contact record's Workflow Type as the Condition, you can require the Type to be "Residential Retail"; when a Contact is assigned to that Workflow Type, the Action can trigger.

 - Check the box labeled "Only if Type is modified" to make the Automation trigger only when an Action changes the chosen aspect of the record.
 This is helpful when you want the Automation to run only when the record type category is modified, rather than each time an action is taken while the record belongs to the given Type.

 - This box only shows up when creating Event-Based Automations; you will not have this option when creating a Time-Based Automation.

 Adding a Condition will open another option below the list of Conditions.
 This will allow you to require that either all of the Conditions be met, or that just any of the Conditions be met in order for the Action to be triggered.

 If you select Require all conditions to be true, each and every Condition you have entered into the Automation Rule must be met before the Automation can successfully run.